-Principals should have now provided feedback relating to non-essential functions.
+Principals have until 12.00pm Thursday 26 March to send feedback via the link in the email.
 Unions and Associations have also been invited to provide the Director General with feedback relating to non-essential functions.
-A review of school functions is now underway and updates on endorsed non-essential functions will be published in these updates.

 Border controls - international and interstate travel